reflectoring/reflectoring.github.io/_posts/2021-03-27-first-java-program-robot-arena.md

 The constructor `Shape()` takes these parameters and stores them in class attributes as we have seen in the other classes earlier.

 We additionally create a method `beats()` that is supposed to decide whether the shape beats another shape.
-It expects another shape as input parameter and returns `true` if that shape is the shape that `this` shape beats.
+It expects another shape as an input parameter and returns `true` if that shape is the shape that `this` shape beats.

 With the `Shape` enum in place, we can now change the method `rockPaperScissors()` in the `Robot` class to return a `Shape` instead of a string: